raguay/ModalFileManager/README.md

 ## Installation

 This project is a [Wails 2](https://wails.io/) project.
-You therefore need to have Wails, and [Node](https://nodejs.org/en/) installed on your computer.
+You therefore need to have Wails, [go](https://go.dev/) language from Google, and [Node](https://nodejs.org/en/) installed on your computer.
 I've currently only build this using macOS, but it should build as is on Linux as well.
 I'm working on making this available for Windows, Linux, and macOS.

 To build the program, simply type: